MilenZapryanoff/OurHome-Residential-entity-management-platform/README.md

   <li>There are integrated some automatic messages (notifications) for some events, and on next stage there will be also an option for messages from person to person.</li>
   <li>There are no limits of apartments (properties) that one user can have, even in different residential entities.
   There is also a possibility, one manager to manage different residential entities.</li>
   <li>Manager can change residential entity data whenever he needs.
-Also, can delete an residential entity if there are no registered residents in it.</li>
+Also, can delete an residential entity if there are no registered resident in it.</li>
   <li>Messages (notifications) can be archived or deleted.</li>
   <li>Only Residential entity manager can edit a part of property data as number of adults living in apartment, number of children, number of pets, property number and property floor.
 Also the amount of monthly taxes</li>
   <li>Only owner can view and edin personal property data.</li>